mem48/geocompr/main.md

 ## Units

 <!-- https://cran.r-project.org/web/packages/units/vignettes/measurement_units_in_R.html -->
 The final thing to say about `sf` objects in this chapter is that they have units.
+This is advantageous because it prevents confusion caused by the fact that different CRSs use different units (most use meters, some use feet).
-This is illustrated by calculating the area of Nigeria:
+Furthermore, it also provides information on dimensionality, as illustrated by calculating the area of Nigeria:

 ```r